bcgov/visitz-app/ONBOARDING.md

 	***!!!*** If your development certificate is still not trusted by the machine, you'll need to [manually download](https://www.apple.com/certificateauthority/AppleWWDRCAG3.cer) and install Apple's CA for dev certs

----
+## App settings

-# App launch setup
+Visitz requires some settings in a configuration file for full functionality.

-## Inflate appSettings.json
+Inflate appSettings.json:

 1. Navigate to `visitz/Visitz`

-1. Make a copy of "appSettings.json.template" as "appSettings.json" right beside it.
+1. Make a copy of `appSettings.json.template` and rename to `appSettings.json` in the same directory.
 This new file will be ignored by Git.

 1. Replace any `{{Templated}}` value with desired values.
-You can find valid values in this repository's environment variables.
+You can find valid values in this repository's environment variables or from another developer.

 ## Open project